 This tool also creates messages and charts to help you understand the characteristics of the clusters identified.
-You may access the messages by hovering over the progress bar, clicking on the pop-out button, or expanding the messages section in the Geoprocessing pane.
-You may also access the messages for a previous run of the Density-based Clustering tool via the Geoprocessing history.
-The charts created can be accessed by selecting the List By Charts tab in the Contents pane.
+You may access the messages by hovering over the progress bar, clicking on the pop-out button, and expanding the Messages section in the Geoprocessing pane.
+You may also access the messages for a previous run of the Density-based Clustering tool via the geoprocessing history.
+The charts created can be accessed from the Contents pane.

 In addition to the reachability plot that is created when Multi-scale (OPTICS) is chosen, all clustering methods will also create a Bar Chart that shows all unique Cluster IDs.
 This chart can be used to easily select all of the features that fall within a specified cluster, and to explore the size of each of the clusters.